tencentyun/qcloud-documents/product/计算与网络/云服务器/存储/存储概述_en.md

 						<td>Used to store all the user data. </td>

 						<tr>
-						<td rowspan="3">Architectural pattern</td>
+						<td rowspan="3">Architecture</td>
-            <td>Cloud Block Storage</td>
+            <td>Cloud disk</td>
-            <td>Cloud Block Storage is an elastic, highly available, highly reliable low-cost and customizable network block device, which can be used as a standalone scalable hard disk for CVM.
-It provides data storage at data block level and employs a 3-copy distributed mechanism, thus ensuring the data reliability for CVM. <br><font color="red">For a CVM for which Cloud Block Storage is selected, adjustments can be made to hardware, disks and network.</font><br>
+            <td>Cloud disk is an elastic, highly available, highly reliable low-cost and customizable network block device, which can be used as a standalone scalable hard disk for CVM.
+It provides data storage at data block level and employs a 3-copy distributed mechanism, thus ensuring the data reliability for CVM. <br><font color="red">For a CVM using cloud disks, adjustments can be made to hardware, disks and network.</font><br>
 						</td>
         </tr>
 				<tr>